Best Tropical Smoothie

 How to make a dairy-free tropical smoothie?

-The only milk used in this recipe is coconut milk.
+The only milk used in this recipe is dairy-free coconut milk.
 Replace yogurt with coconut milk yogurt, almond milk yogurt, soy milk yogurt, or hemp yogurt.
 I recommend Almond or Coconut milk.
-The coconut will amplify the taste of the already added coconut milk, while the almond milk yogurt will give it more of a nutty flavor.
+The coconut will amplify the taste of the already-added coconut milk, while the almond milk yogurt will give it a nuttier flavor.

 What fruits to use in a tropical smoothie?

 The best fruits to use are always the frozen ones because they are usually frozen at their ripest stage and tend to be sweeter and more flavorful.
-Also, frozen fruits, especially the tropical ones, are cheaper than the fresh alternative.
+Also, frozen fruits, especially tropical ones, are cheaper than fresh ones.
 I like to use pineapple, banana, mango, and lime in my smoothies, with a mix of tropical juices.
-If you decide to use fresh fruits, make sure they are ripe and sweet.
+If you decide to use fresh fruit, make sure it is ripe and sweet.

 How to make a tropical smoothie high in protein?

-Adding protein powder to smoothies is a great way to increase protein intake, especially if you are a vegetarian or vegan, or need extra protein in your diet.
-I recommend using vanilla protein so that it doesn’t take away from the flavor of the actual smoothie.
-Another way is by adding some more Greek yogurt and add some oats, or flax seeds for fiber.
+Adding protein powder to smoothies is a great way to increase protein intake, especially if you are a vegetarian or vegan or need extra protein in your diet.
+I recommend using vanilla protein so it doesn’t detract from the smoothie’s flavor.
+Another way is to add more Greek yogurt and oats or flax seeds for fiber.

 Can a smoothie be a meal replacement?

-A smoothie that is made with a mix of fruits/veggies, fats, and protein, can serve as a meal replacement.
+A smoothie that is made with a mix of fruits/veggies, fats, and protein can serve as a meal replacement.
 To make sure you are covering all the bases, add a scoop of protein powder to your smoothie.
-Also, a tablespoon of cashew butter would add more fat to balance the natural sugar from the fruits and keep you fuller for longer.
+Also, a tablespoon of cashew butter would add more fat, helping balance the natural sugars in the fruits and keep you fuller for longer.
 To boost the fiber, add a teaspoon of flaxseeds or chia seeds.
-If you decide to add chia seeds, consume the smoothie immediately, otherwise it will acquire a jelly texture.
+If you decide to add chia seeds, consume the smoothie immediately, as it will thicken into a jelly-like texture.

 More delicious smoothies: